EvenMore 0.63

 Configuration

-Clicking on the Preferences button on the main toolbar will bring up the settings window.
-Across the bottom of the window are 3 buttons, marked Save (Save settings to current preference file), Use (Accept settings without saving them) and Cancel (Reject any changes made).
+You can edit the preferences by clicking Edit preferences in the File menu or by pressing the preferences button on the interface.
+Across the bottom of the window are 3 buttons marked Save (save settings to current preference file), Use (accept settings without saving them) and Cancel (reject any changes made).
+To the left is a listview where you can select different preference pages.
+These are as follows...

 Tab Setting Description

-Default Document(s) loaded when EvenMore starts with no arguments.
+File Default Document(s) loaded when EvenMore starts with no arguments.

 Keyword...
 Replaced with...